Heavitree Health Centre, South Lawn Terrace, Heavitree, Exeter, EX1 2RXTel: 01392 281101

 Alison Pearce, Julie Howarth, Angie Crotty and Sue Purkess are qualified nurses with an expanding role in the Practice.
 They are assisted by Alison Smith, Healthcare Assistant.

 To support the Nurses, Emily Ashplant has begun working as a Healthcare Assistant.
 Emily also works within the reception team.
+In 2019, Corrine Bale and Shelby Hoer began Phlebotomy Training to offer blood test appointments.
+Corrine and Shelby will be learning new clinical skills to supplement the Nursing Team.

 Is the Practice Manager and is in overall charge of the Practice.